ARTHUR LEWBEL HOME PAGE

 The slides for a mini-course on “Nonparametrics for Noneconometricians” are here: NonparamClass.pdf

 Recently revised slides for “an Overview on Identification of Household Resource Shares” are here: SharingRuleTalkSL3.pdf

-Survey article: “The Identification Zoo – Meanings of Identification in Econometrics” by Arthur Lewbel, identification-zoo-9.pdf revised 6/2016.
+Survey article: “The Identification Zoo – Meanings of Identification in Econometrics” by Arthur Lewbel, identification-zoo-11.pdf heavily revised 2/2017.
 This is a draft of an article commissioned by the Journal of Economic Literature.
-Slides for an associated mini-course are here: ident-zoo-SL-Part1.pdf and ident-zoo-SL-Part2.pdf
+Parts 1 and 2 of slides for an associated mini-course are here: ident-zoo-SL-Part1.pdf and ident-zoo-SL-Part2.pdf

 “Identification and Estimation Using Heteroscedasticity Without Instruments: The Binary Endogenous Regressor Case,” by Arthur Lewbel, het-binary5.pdf revised 12/2016.